using Pkg

 package and a plotting package.
 (Modify the pkg"add ..."

-command to add other desired packages):
+command to add other desired packages; update the julia version as necessary):

 # Installation cell